Chrysanthemums, Pyrethrin, and Getting Rid of Head Lice

 Several natural creams, oils, and liquids are said to kill head lice.
 Health experts say that there is little evidence that these treatments work.
 Lice don't suffocate or drown easily.
 The experts say that the wet combing method of removing head lice can be effective, however.

 Preventing Another Infestation

 Head lice don't live for long once they are removed from the human body.
 Adults require a meal of human blood within two days of their last meal.
 Nymphs which have just left the egg require a blood meal within twenty-four hours.
 Eggs require the heat of our body in order to hatch.

-The CDC (Centers for Disease Control and Prevention) says that all clothing, bedding, and towels used by an affected person in the two-day period before treatment starts should be washed in hot water and dried by hot air.
+The CDC (Centers for Disease Control and Prevention) makes several suggestions with respect to dealing with lice.
+It says that all clothing, bedding, and towels used by someone with lice in the two-day period before treatment starts should be washed in hot water and dried by hot air.
 If the items can't be washed, they should be dry cleaned or sealed in a plastic bag for two weeks.
 Combs and hairbrushes should be washed in very hot water.
 Floors and furniture such as sofas should be vacuumed, since we shed hairs on a daily basis.
 These hairs may have lice attached to them.

 Lice have been part of human lives for thousands of years.
 It looks like we'll be fighting them for many years to come.
 Hopefully new and improved treatments for head lice will appear soon.

 - Information about head and body lice from the University of Florida

 - Head lice facts from the Mayo Clinic

 - Facts about treating head lice from the Centers for Disease Control and Prevention

 - A head lice report from the American Academy of Pediatrics (The information about corrections in the report should be noted.)